Rosuavio/system-configs/docs/common-vs-local-config.md

 Benefits

-1. Easy to itterate, build and test on a particular machine.
+1. Easy to iterate, build and test on a particular machine.
-2. No secrets intrinsicly leave the machine.
+2. No secrets intrinsically leave the machine.

 ### Common config